 Like all of the fans in the Valiant lineup, this fan requires absolutely no external source of power to run it.
 It derives all the energy needed to move the blades and push the air from the heat of the stove you put it on, using a well-known scientific principle called the Peltier Effect.
 This is tested, tried-and-true technology you can count on, and not some glitch newfangled innovation that’s prone to breaking after the first few uses.
 Couple that with Valiant’s world-class customer service and outstanding, industry leading two-year guarantee on materials and workmanship, and you can buy this fan with total confidence that it will serve you well.

-Ventum 2 comes neatly and safely packaged in a box, so you can rest assure that it will be delivered to you in mint condition.
-However, it can be a little tricky to get the fan out of the box, without actually damaging the box and that is why we recommend you get your product out of the box by taking the sides out first, by gently pushing them and then taking the base of the fan out.
-This is important, because you want to keep your box undamaged and ready to use again if you ever need to send your fan back, for whatever reason.
+The Valiant Ventum 2 comes neatly and safely packaged in a sturdy box, so you can rest assured that it will be delivered to you in mint condition.
+However, it can be a little tricky to get the fan out without actually damaging the box.
+We have discovered that if you open the sides first by gently pushing the them out and remove the fan base first this keeps the box intact ready to use again should you need to return your fan whilst it is still in warranty.

 The question that naturally arises then, is who should consider this fan?
 The general principle is that the bigger the space you’re trying to heat with your wood burning stove, the more blades you want your fan to have, because more blades translates into more air moving power, and the goal, of course, is to get all that warm air from the immediate vicinity of your stove, and into the rest of your room.